/* Rambling Owl addition to remove page titles from blogs */

 An introduction ....

-The Millennium Way (the Midlands version, not to be confused with the other Millennium Ways of Bradford and the Isle of Man) is a 100-mile walk that wends its way through the gently rolling countryside of the south Midlands.
-The walk, created to celebrate the Millennium by members of the National Association of ex-Round Tablers, extends from Middleton Cheney, Northamptonshire in the east to Pershore, Worcestershire in the west and describes an arc with the village of Meriden at its northern apex.
 For me this will complete the last of what I call the Midlands Trinity of long distance paths, the others being the Centenary Way (completed 2012) and The Heart of England Way (completed 2013), and it will mean I have walked over three hundred miles along the footpaths and bridleways of the Midlands; my own back yard so as to speak.
 For no scientific reason I elected to walk this route east to west and so my journey began in Northamptonshire, in the village of Middleton Cheney....

 Middleton Cheney …..

 I started my walk before the impressive church of All Saints in Middleton Cheney on a sunny Sunday morning in May, listening to the bells ringing out for Sunday Service and admiring the cluster of old cottages gathered around the church grounds.
 Middleton Cheney, from where I stood, presented itself as a quaint little settlement but it is in fact one of the largest villages in Northamptonshire, with a population of circa.
-4,000 souls.
+4,000.
 The sprawl of the more modern aspects of Middleton Cheney – its shops and housing estates, schools and social clubs - was an unseen presence, screened from view by the pleasant confines of the old church square; mellow stone walls hiding the present from me and pointing me very much towards the past.
+Despite its rather sleepy appearance there used to be a lively music festival hosted here in days gone by.
+The Middleton Music Festival, held in July, served as a platform for unsigned bands to get some live experience as well as raising local funds.
+For a while it was highly successful but for reasons unknown it has faded away and no longer exists.
+This is a shame as I had harboured thoughts of starting my walk to coincide with this festival so that I could enjoy the likes of bands such as Bear in the Air, The Screamin' Abdabs and Spank The Monkey, but it was not to be.

-Villages tend not to produce persons of great note but in this case they do have a local hero here – a Vice-Admiral (posthumously Admiral) Lancelot Holland, who was in command of the British naval forces that took on the Bismarck during the Battle of Denmark Strait.
+Villages tend not to produce people of great note but in this case they do have a local hero here – a Vice-Admiral (posthumously Admiral) Lancelot Holland, who was in command of the British naval forces that took on the Bismarck during the Battle of Denmark Strait.
 Although a sound naval tactician and capable commander his ship, HMS Hood, took a direct hit during the battle and exploded, breaking in half.
 One of the few survivors of the sinking confirmed that Holland was last seen still sitting in his admiral's chair, making no attempt to escape from the sinking wreck.

+I wandered about the church grounds taking some video which I would later weave together as a pastiche of the place, listening to the morning service in full flow and slightly regretting the fact that I wouldn’t be able to get into the church to photograph the stained glass windows designed by William Morris (he of the Arts and Crafts movement).
 Eventually it was time to move on and so I wound my way through the old tombstones of the churchyard (where 46 parliamentary soldiers are buried, slain in a local Civil War skirmish) and out through the rambling street of the village.
 I soon left the roads and picked up a footpath that led me along the rear of properties, ancient and dilapidated greenhouses offering me an interesting if unsightly aspect.
 Soon I broke out into open fields and left Middleton Cheney behind, following well-trodden paths around fields where the villagers walked their dogs and stood in small groups here and there, passing local gossip in the bright morning sunshine.
 Moments later I had left them behind as well and I enjoyed a solitude that was rarely interrupted for the rest of the days walking.

 As I ambled along I started to experience a familiar itching of the eyes and I began to sniff through a nose that had suddenly become tender.
 Pollen allergy is something I always forget about during the long interval where I am free of it, so when it returns to pester me it’s always a bit of a surprise.
 It was now springtime and the fields were ablaze with the vibrant canary yellow of Rapeseed, which for me, signalled the advent of hay fever season.
 Of course I hadn’t taken any anti-allergens because that would have been too sensible, and so I progressed across large fields of Rape, sniffing and sneezing in a regular rhythm, keeping time with my footsteps.
 Rapeseed is funny stuff, it has a certain smell that at first seems pleasant but then reveals a slightly yeasty, almost feral undertone and I can’t decide whether I like or not.
 It did however make for pretty scenery for my video camera.